RosettaMLBootCamp2025/HW1-setup-verification/README.md

 1. Install Anaconda (if not already installed)
 2. Create a conda environment with all required packages for the bootcamp
 3. Verify your installation with a Python script
-4. Create a GitHub repository and commit your verification results
+4. Commit and push your verification results to GitHub

 ## Prerequisites